-Each process step corresponds to one activity being mandatory for process execution (except it is contained in a conditional path not chosen for execution).
+Each process step corresponds to one activity being mandatory for process execution (except it is contained in a conditional path).
 Moreover, activity activation depends on the state of preceding activities, i.e., a particular activity becomes enabled if its preceding activities are completed or cannot be executed anymore (except loop backs).
-This characteristic affects requirements of categories Data, Activities, Processes and User Integration.